 How Long Does It Take to Build a Custom Home?

 If you’re considering building a custom home, you might have many questions.
-You’ve almost certainly wondered about the timeline for building a custom home.
+You’ve almost certainly wondered, how long does it take to build a new home?
 This is one of the most common questions we hear.

 On average, building a new home takes about six months.
 But few homes are average.
 The length of time it takes to build a home can vary.
 Modular homes may take just three months.
-On the other hand, large custom-built homes can take up to 16 months.
+On the other hand, large custom-built homes can have a timeline of 16 months.